rubiagatra/stock-ticker-id/README.md

 # Stock Ticker and Stock Prediction for Indonesian Company

-Stock Ticker ID are notebooks for stock prediction and stock ticker app using [Dash](https://plot.ly/dash) for creating this dashboard for Indonesian company
+Stock Ticker ID are notebooks for stock prediction and stock ticker app using [Dash](https://plot.ly/dash) for creating dashboard of Indonesian company

 ## Preview
 ### stock-prediction